Xavier Tavera Castro

 Xavier Tavera Castro (born August 5, 1971) is a Mexican photographer and artist.
 He was born and raised in Mexico City where he studied at the Universidad Autonoma Metropolitana.
 Tavera completed his Bachelor of Fine Arts in Photography from Minneapolis College of Art and Design (MCAD) in 2014.
 Tavera received his Master of Fine Arts in Photography and Moving Images from the University of Minnesota in 2017.
-He taught photography at Augsburg College (2012–2016), the University of Minnesota, Twin Cities (2016–2021), and is currently an Assistant Professor of Art at Carleton College.
+He taught photography at Augsburg College (2012–2016), the University of Minnesota, Twin Cities (2016–2021), and is currently an assistant professor of art at Carleton College.
 Tavera's work has been exhibited at the Minneapolis Institute of Art, the Soap Factory, the Eide/Dalrymple Gallery at Augustana University, the Staniar Gallery at Washington and Lee University, the Athens Institute for Contemporary Art in Georgia, the Center for the Study of Political Graphics in Los Angeles, the Galeria del Hospital Maciel in Montevideo, Uruguay, and at ProjekTraum FN at l'atelier Glidden Wozniak in Friedrichshafen, Germany.
 Tavera received a McKnight Photography Fellowship in 2003 and his work has been recognized with OverExposureMN Grants, Minnesota State Arts Board, and the Minnesota State Arts Board Artists Initiative.

 Early life and education

 Early years

-From an early age, Tavera showed interest in visual arts and started taking photography seriously as an art form at the age of sixteen.
-At this early age, Tavera's work focused on portraiture and he commonly incorporated his family and friends into his photographs; a practice that he would maintain throughout his career.
-During these formative years, Tavera also became interested in events which brought people together such as community or identity-forming shows, such as reenactments of “La Pasión de Cristo or the creation of ofrendas.
-In these early photographs, taken with the family camera, Tavera also developed his interest in capturing portraits of strangers, the peculiar, and the absurd.
+Around age sixteen, Tavera started using the family camera to make portraits of family, friends and strangers he encountered on the street.
+During these formative years, Tavera also became interested in events which brought together large groups of people, such as religious events focused on the Passion (“La Pasión de Cristo) or the creation of community altarpieces (ofrendas).

 Education

-Initially enrolled in law school in 1993 at Universidad Autonoma Metropolitana in Mexico City, Tavera came to professional photography in 1996 when he was invited to work as an industrial photographer for a company in the United States.
-The company offered to cover the cost of tuition at Minneapolis College of Art and Design (MCAD), allowing Tavera to pursue an artistic path.
+Tavera enrolled in law school in 1993 at Universidad Autonoma Metropolitana in Mexico City.
+In 1996, Tavera was invited to work as an industrial photographer for a company in the United States.
+The company offered to cover the cost of Tavera's tuition at Minneapolis College of Art and Design (MCAD).
 When the company went bankrupt and failed to pay his tuition, Tavera dropped out of MCAD to seek employment.
 He later re-enrolled and received his Bachelor of Fine Arts degree in 2014.